michasa001/eth-cli/README.md

   NETWORK - network name

 DESCRIPTION
-  gets the transaction log of a transaction hash
+  Gets the transaction log of a transaction hash.

 EXAMPLES
   $ eth transaction 0xc4fd8a76acef6abf75f3272fc3a08a480504d3770797b0c9458abc1f1717d46a